dshean/pygeotools/README.md

 ## Disclaimer

-This originated as a poorly written, poorly organized personal repo that I am finally cleaning up and distributing.
+This originated as a personal repo that I am slowly cleaning up and distributing.
 There are some useful things that work very well, other things that were hastily written for a one-off task several years ago, and some confusing things that were never finished.
-I have no tests.
-The minor changes needed for migration to this repo have undoubtedly broken some things.

 Contributions, bug reports, and general feedback are all welcome.
-My time is limited, I have bad habits, and I could really use some help.
+My time is limited, I have some bad habits, and I could really use some help.
 Thanks in advance.

 This was all originally developed for Python 2.X, but should now also work with Python 3.X thanks to [@dlilien](https://github.com/dlilien)

+Some of this functionality now exists in the excellent, mature, well-supported [rasterio](https://github.com/mapbox/rasterio).
+Eventually, I will integrate rasterio API calls where appropriate.

 ## License